 An American town in the Philippines.
-That's the Baguio city in the Cordilleran region.
+That's Baguio city in the Cordilleran region.
 A hill station in the North.

-I have lived and worked in Baguio City in the summer of 2015 and have witnessed its natural wonders, but this place is slowly losing its balance due to commercialization.
+I lived and worked in Baguio City in the summer of 2015 and have witnessed its natural wonders, but this place is slowly losing its balance due to commercialization.
 It's a number one enemy for people who are into environmental protection and preservation.

 After the Pandemic, more people will again be stuck in a traffic jam on its zig-zag road and all the way up just to feel its mountain breeze again and the warmth of the Igorot people.

-Baguio City; home of charming people.
+Baguio City; is home to charming people.

 © 2020 Del Cusay